QuiltMC/rfcs/specification/0041-hashed-mappings-specification.md

 - B overrides A.
 - There exists a method C that is both in the same name set as A and in the same name set as B.

+> "A overrides B" means that the owner of B is a superclass or superinterface of the owner of A and that A "can override" B according to `JVMS 4.5.4`.

 The raw name each set uses is the lexicographically lowest raw name of all methods in the name set that don't override another method.

 ### Hash function
 The raw names are hashed using the SHA-256 hash algorithm.
 The resulting hash is converted into base-26 (a-z).
-The lowest 8 base-26 digits are then used as the hash.
+The least significant 8 base-26 digits are then used as the hash, most significant digit first.

 ### Prefix
 The following prefixes are used: